filter parameter anywhere in the API, instead of pasting

 - Authentication required.
 Pass your OpenAlex API key in the

-requests by a user who doesn’t own the collection return 403.
+Authorization: Bearer …header.
+Anonymous requests return401; requests by a user who doesn’t own the collection return403.

 same type — a sources collection on /sources, an authors collection on